Magic ring: Medieval demonology and alchemy

 Traditional medieval Arabic and Hebraic demonology both cultivated the legend of the Ring of Solomon, used to control demons and / or djinn.
-For example, magic rings feature in Arabian Nights, where Judar bin Omar, a fisherman finds the ring of Al-Shamardal, the enchanter and Ma'aruf, the cobbler discovers Shaddád ibn Aad's signet.
-The powers of both magic rings come from the servant djinn who are magically confined in them.
-In the story of Aladdin and the Magic Lamp, Aladdin also summons a second djinn from a finger ring given to him by the Maghrabi Magician.
+Tales of magic rings feature in One Thousand and One Nights, where the fisherman Judar bin Omar finds the ring of the enchanter Al-Shamardal, and the cobbler Ma'aruf discovers the signet of Shaddád ibn Aad.
+Each ring has powers from djinn magically confined in them.
+In the story Aladdin and the Magic Lamp, Aladdin also summons a second genie (djinn) from a finger ring given to him by the Maghrabi Magician.
 By the Renaissance era Solomon's ring had been adopted into Western magic, occultism, and alchemy.

 Magic rings are known in medieval Jewish esoteric tradition; they are mentioned in the Talmud and Midrash.
-Solomon's magical ring had many properties in legend: making him all-knowing, conferring him with the ability to speak with animals, and bearing the special sigil that sealed genies into bottles.
+Solomon's magical ring had many properties in legend: making him all-knowing, conferring him with the ability to speak with animals, and bearing the special sigil that sealed djinn into bottles.
 A story about King Solomon and a ring is found in the Babylonian Talmud, but rings are more fully discussed in Jewish mystical literature.
 The power of a ring is in the divine name with which it is inscribed; such rings are used to invoke and command various guardians of heavenly palaces and to gain entrance to those heavens.
 In the Zohar, God is thought to own and use a signet ring, or, at least, a signet.